Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ### Basic Brute Force Solution

-A basic brute-force solution could be to try all combinations of the given items to choose the one with maximum profit and a weight that doesn’t exceed `C`.
+A basic  <b>brute-force solution</b> could be to try all combinations of the given items to choose the one with maximum profit and a weight that doesn’t exceed `C`.
 This is what our algorithm will look like:

 ```js
 for each item 'i'